HOW TO ELOPE IN ALASKA

 Seward

-The Seward area is south of Anchorage, and you can catch a 35-minute flight to get there.
-It’s also a 2 ½ hour drive between the cities, but the ultra-cool way to get there is by train.
+The Seward area is south of Anchorage.
+It’s a 2 ½ hour drive between the cities, but the ultra-cool way to get there is by train.
 The trip is four hours, and the views in between are ah-mazing!
 Seward is definitely more rural and has lots of wildlife and trails.
 Plus, it’s on the water (like a lot of Alaskan cities!), which makes for gorgeous images, too.

 Denali

 Denali just may be one of the best reasons for getting married in Alaska!
-The National Park and Reserves are nothing shy of breathtaking, and they are the perfect outdoor space for saying your vows to your future spouse.
 Trails, mountains, and gorgeous views are just a 1 ½ hour plane ride—or eight-hour train or four-hour drive—from Anchorage.
 P.S.
 You can also fly from Juneau, which is just under two hours.

 dogsled Alaska elopement, how to elope in Alaska